Clyde 74 Excellent

 What's it like Living in Clyde?

-Located in the state of Ohio, Clyde is a smaller city with a population of 6,175 people.
-If we look at the most recent Census, Clyde is known to have a predominantly White population.
-The next two most common races are Black and Asian.
+Clyde, Ohio is a small-sized city with a population of 6,342 people.
+According to the most recent Census, 95% of Clyde residents are White, 1% Black and 0% Asian.
 If you're not a fan of traffic congestion and long commute times to work, Clyde is the place to be.
 Commutes to work here are shorter, with an average one-way commute time taking only 18 minutes, significantly lower than the national average of 26 minutes.

-If you’re considering moving to any new city, it could be a very daunting task.
-However, it could also be a great experience if you are willing to get to know the city before actually living in Clyde, Ohio.
+If you’re considering relocating to any new city, it could be a very discouraging task.
+However, it could also be a great experience if you are willing to get to know the area before actually living in Clyde, Ohio.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-To help you find the best places to live in and around Clyde, AreaVibes has created a livability score using key metrics like crime, cost of living, health & safety, employment, housing and more.
+To help you find the best places to live in and around Clyde, AreaVibes has created a livability score using key metrics like crime, cost of living, education, housing and more.

-Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Clyde is real estate affordability.
-Median real estate prices in Clyde come in at $98,300, which is 25.5% lower than the Ohio average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Clyde is actually affordable.
+Median real estate prices in Clyde come in at $174,980, which is 25.5% lower than the Ohio average.
 The home price to income ratio compares the median home prices to the median household income.
-In Clyde, the home price to income ratio is 2, which is 23.1% lower than the Ohio average.
+In Clyde, the home price to income ratio is 2.3, which is 25.8% lower than the Ohio average.

 Best Places to Live in and Around Clyde